-Every neighborhood where I have lived I have taught my neighbors how to make bread if they were interested.
+In every neighborhood where I have lived, I have taught my neighbors how to make bread if they were interested.
 I have taught people how to make bread in really nice kitchen stores (Bosch).
 I totally understand when people have no desire to learn how to make bread.

 How To Make Bread: